Room Commands

 Subtract one room from another room.
 Useful for resolving colliding room geometries.

-Export windows
+Export openings

 Export windows and doors to HBJSON.
 Use this file to edit the geometry in Pollination Rhino plugin.
 You can then use the import windows button to import the edited windows back to Model Editor.

-Import windows
+Import openings

 Import windows and doors from a HBJSON file, replacing the currently-assigned windows.
 If rooms are selected while running this command, only the windows and doors of the selected rooms will be updated.